-Witte de Withstraat & Hals art stop (2000) John Blake
+Artstop Witte de Withstraat & Neck (2000) John Blake

-In 1994, the tram line 'Witte de Withstraat' was abolished on the then 5 line.
-The stop, which is located not too far from the stops on Eendrachtsplein, was considered unnecessary by the RET.
-Due to protests from museums and shopkeepers in the neighborhood, the stop in 1995 was taken back into use at the initiative of Manuel Kneepkens of the Stadspartij.
-After all, it lies on the cultural axis between Witte de Withstraat and Museumpark.
-This special stop should have its own identity with a work of art.
+In 1994 the tram stop 'Witte de Withstraat' was closed on the then line 5.
+The stop, which is not too far from the stops on the Eendrachtsplein, was considered redundant by the RET.
+Due to protests from museums and shopkeepers in the area, the stop was put back into use in 1995 at the initiative of Manuel Kneepkens of the City Party.
+After all, it is located on the cultural axis between Witte de Withstraat and Museum Park.
+This special stop should get its own look with a work of art.
 Artist John Blake placed a second stop opposite the existing tram stop.
-This looked suspiciously like a normal stop, but was completely white and stripped of any form of advertising, duty rosters and plans.
-Only the name Witte de Withstraat art stop is stated above a large area.
-The Kunsthalte functions well today and has been put into use by RET, like a 'real' stop.
+It looked suspiciously like an ordinary stop, but was bright white and stripped of all advertising, work schedules and maps.
+Just the name Witte de Withstraat art stop is stated above a large area.
+The Kunsthalte functions well today and has been taken into use by the RET, like a 'real' stop.

-John Blake (Rhode Island - USA, 1945 - Laren, 2017) was trained as a painter at Carnegie Mellon University in Pittsburgh and at Yale University.
+John Blake (Rhode Island - USA, 1945 - Laren, 2017) was trained as a painter at Carnegie Mellon University in Pittsburgh and Yale University.
 He continued his art education at the Royal College of Art in London.
-He has since been based in London and Amsterdam.
-Blake has built up an oeuvre of mixed media artworks that were shown at exhibitions or made for a specific place in the public space.
+Since then he has been based in London and Amsterdam.
+Blake has built up an oeuvre of mixed media works of art, which were shown at exhibitions or made for a specific place in the public space.